aayomide/crypto_analytics_engineering/README.md

 ## Further Improvements
 * Use Apache Kafka to stream the data in real-time
-* Perform advanced data transformation using DBT or even use PySpark
+* Perform advanced data transformation using DBT or even PySpark
 * Implement more robust error handling with try-catch blocks and write more robust data quality tests in DBT
 * Pipeline alerting & monitoring feature